ibm-cloud-architecture/refarch-asset-analytics/asset-event-producer/README.md

 *

 ## Kafka
 You can run kafka locally using docker-compose or by deploying it to Kubernetes on docker desktop.
-See the note [here](https://github.com/ibm-cloud-architecture/refarch-analytics/tree/master/docs/kafka) or to a remote cluster running on kubernetes.
+See the note [here](https://github.com/ibm-cloud-architecture/refarch-analytics/tree/master/docs/kafka) or to a remote cluster running on kubernetes like [IBM Cloud Private](https://github.com/ibm-cloud-architecture/refarch-analytics/blob/master/docs/kafka/readme.md#install-kafka-on-icp) or IBM Cloud Container Service.

 ## Kafka useful APIs
 Here is a list of common API to use in your producer and consumer.